MargaritD/javascript-tutorial-en/1-js/04-object-basics/02-garbage-collection/article.md

 A general book "The Garbage Collection Handbook: The Art of Automatic Memory Management" (R. Jones et al) covers some of them.

-If you are familiar with low-level programming, the more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).
+If you are familiar with low-level programming, more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).

 [V8 blog](http://v8project.blogspot.com/) also publishes articles about changes in memory management from time to time.
-Naturally, to learn the garbage collection, you'd better prepare by learning about V8 internals in general and read the blog of [Vyacheslav Egorov](http://mrale.ph) who worked as one of V8 engineers.
-I'm saying: "V8", because it is best covered with articles in the internet.
+Naturally, to learn about garbage collection, you'd better prepare by learning about V8 internals in general and read the blog of [Vyacheslav Egorov](http://mrale.ph) who worked as one of the V8 engineers.
+I'm saying: "V8", because it is best covered by articles on the internet.
 For other engines, many approaches are similar, but garbage collection differs in many aspects.

 In-depth knowledge of engines is good when you need low-level optimizations.
 It would be wise to plan that as the next step after you're familiar with the language.